LSHerzog/mqt-qecc/docs/Co3.rst

 This submodule contains an elementary routing routine for CNOT + T compilation on a hexagonal routing graph.
 Moreover the routing assumes that each accessible boundary can host both Z and X operators for lattice surgery.
-Thus, if a substrate cannot use all boundaries for lattice surgery (e.g. folded surface code), then the layouts must be chosen accordingly.
+Thus, if a substrate cannot use all boundaries for lattice surgery (e.g. folded surface code), one has to add adaptions to the routing etc and choose layouts wisely.
+Hence, this code is only viable for color codes only.
+Adaptions needed to incorporate valid paths for e.g. the folded surface code substrate.

 Layouts
 #######